-Our Audit Committee consists of George Hornig, Emily Rollins and Katharine Weymouth, with Ms. Rollins serving as Chair of the committee.
+Our Audit Committee consists of Ranjana Clark, Emily Rollins and Katharine Weymouth, with Ms. Rollins serving as Chair of the committee.
+In addition, George Hornig served on the Audit Committee until his departure from the Board in December 2023, at which time Ms. Clark was appointed to the Audit Committee.
 The Board has determined that Ms. Rollins is an "audit committee financial expert" within the meaning of the SEC regulations and applicable listing standards of Nasdaq.
 Each member of our Audit Committee can read and understand fundamental financial statements in accordance with applicable requirements.
 In arriving at these determinations, our Board has examined each Audit Committee member's scope of experience and the nature of their employment in the corporate finance sector.